 Deal Terms

-An equity provision that accelerates vesting when two events occur: a change of control (acquisition) AND termination of the employee.
+Full or partial vesting acceleration that requires two events to trigger, typically a change of control plus termination of the employee.

 In Practice